Fixing Sleep and Hibernation Issues with ath11k_pci Wi-Fi Driver

 Certain laptop Wi-Fi cards made by Qualcomm are plagued by a rather unfortunate issue when using Linux: After the laptop resumes from sleep or hibernation, the Wi-Fi card is unusable.
 This occurs because the ath11k_pci driver cannot handle system suspend.
 Fortunately a workaround exists.

-Since the problem is caused by the driver not being able to survive hibernation, the solution is to unload it before the system hibernates and re-load it after it resumes.
+The solution is to unload the driver before the system suspends and reload it after it resumes.
 To do so, you can create a systemd unit for each of these two events.
 Systemd units are configured in /etc/systemd/system.
-First make sure the driver gets unloaded before hibernation:
+First make sure the driver gets unloaded before any suspend event:

 [Unit]